cchaglund/visreg-test/README.md

    {
       title: 'Start',
       path: '/',
-      blackout: [ '#sidebar', '.my-selector', 'footer' ], // Blackout elements from the snapshot, useful for elements that change frequently and are not relevant to the test.
+      blackout: [ '#sidebar', '.my-selector', 'footer' ], // Blackout elements from the snapshot
       onEndpointVisit: (cy, cypress) => {
          // Place to manipulate the page specified in the endpoint before taking the snapshot. cy.get('button[id="expand-section"]').click();